Back to project

 Context & The Client

-- Potel et Chabot — The founding House, over 200 years of French gastronomy excellence (since 1820)
+• Potel et Chabot — The founding House, 200 years of French event gastronomy excellence

-- SaintClair — Contemporary and creative gastronomy, led by Executive Chef Sabrina Théodon, with its PetitClair range for large-scale events
+• SaintClair — Contemporary and creative gastronomy, led by Executive Chef Sabrina Théodon

 The Challenges